 Thematic Research Essay (2,000 words)

 Students are required to complete a 2,000-word research essay on a contemporary theme relating to the Indonesian media sector.
 The aim of the thematic research essay is to encourage students to think critically about contemporary media in Indonesia.
-A list of essay topics for students to choose from is provided in Appendix III.
+A list of essay topics for students to choose from is provided in the course outline.
 Alternatively, students may request permission to work on an alternative topic, with the approval of the JPP Academic Program Officer.

 Award for Grade for the Course